 Once a funder is selected, our goal in developing the profile is to provide accurate and sufficient information to help you decide if the funder’s interests are aligned with your grantseeking needs.

-The first step in the development of funder records in the database is to access the funder’s guidelines and application procedures.
+The first step in the development of funder records is to access the funder’s guidelines and application procedures.
 There are basically three methods for accessing this information:

-The majority of funders in the database maintain a website that includes the information that we need to evaluate the funder’s interests.
+The majority of funders on our website maintain their own website that includes the information that we need to evaluate the funder’s interests.
 For grantmakers located outside of the U.S. and Canada, this is our primary source of information.

 Hard Copy/Email Information